uzxn/acc/README.md

 # acc

 The accuracy calculator for many MUG dans.
+Support custom dan.

 ## Supported Dans

 - 4K
   - Malody v3, and v2
-  - Reform Dan v1 (DDMythical)
+  - Reform v1 (DDMythical)

-More dans will be supported soon!
+More dans will be added soon!